-The business of the Company is managed under the direction of the Company's Board, in the interest of the stockholders.
+The business of the Company is managed under the direction of the Board of Directors of the Company in the interest of the stockholders.
 The Board delegates its authority to senior management for managing the everyday affairs of the Company.
 The Board requires that senior management review major actions and initiatives with the Board prior to implementation.